rafaeldellaquila/strapi-client-landing-page/README.md

-# Strapi application
+# Strapi Landing Page

-A quick description of your strapi application
+A quickly landingpage for learn Strapi and make a properly website soon.